 Many people will use their tax return on something material or frivolous that only provides a one time reward.
 But what if instead of using your tax return on a new tablet or tv, you used the money to build equity in your home?
 Adding value to your property will only benefit you over time.
-Keep reading to learn about some of the best ways to use your tax return to add value to your South Bend investment property.
+Keep reading to learn about some of the best ways to use your tax return to add value to your Indiana investment property.

 Replace old, worn out appliances with their more efficient counterparts.
 Your new appliances will ultimately pay for themselves over time by providing lower electric bills and maintenance costs.
 Newer and efficient appliances will be a huge draw if you are attempting to rent the property out.
 Prospective tenants will likely be paying their own utility bills and will jump at the opportunity to save some money.
 Increasing the efficiency of your appliances will offer benefits for years to come.